manloloy/Problems/RandomProcessProblems.md

 P\left( \bigcup_{i=1}^{n} A_i \right) = \sum_{i=1}^{n} P(A_i) - \sum_{1 \leq i < j \leq n} P(A_i \cap A_j) + \sum_{1 \leq i < j < k \leq n} P(A_i \cap A_j \cap A_k) - \cdots + (-1)^{n+1} P(A_1 \cap A_2 \cap \cdots \cap A_n)
 $$

+## Problem 4
+Given the following context tree
+        Root
+        /  \
+      0     1
+    B(3/4)  /  \
+           0 (01)  1 (11)
+        B(1/3)   B(1/4)

+- Root → 0: Bernoulli(3/4) means that after observing a 0, the next bit has a 3/4 chance of being 1.
+- Suffix 01: Bernoulli(1/3) means that after observing the sequence 01, the next bit has a 1/3 chance of being 1.
+- Suffix 11: Bernoulli(1/4) means that after observing 11, the next bit has a 1/4 chance of being 1.

+The extended tree is shown below.
+            Root
+        /         \
+      0            1
+    /   \         /  \
+  0 (00) 1 (10) 0 (01)  1 (11)
+  B(3/4) B(3/4) B(1/3)  B(1/4)

+Write out the Transition Matrix and solve the Statrionary probabilities P(0) and P(1)

+## Problem 5a
+If $X$ is geometric, show that $P(X = n + k \mid X > n) = P(X = k)$ for $k, n \geq 1$.

+Why do you think that this is called the "lack of memory" property?
+Does any other distribution on the positive integers have this property?

+## Problem 5b
+Show that the exponential variable also has the "lack of memory" property.
+This is similar to problem 5

+## Problem 5c
+Show that if a random variable has the "lack of memory" property, then it must be a geometric random variable or an exponential random variable